University of Cambridge: Town and gown

 The relationship between the university and the city of Cambridge has sometimes been uneasy.
 The phrase town and gown continues to be employed to distinguish between Cambridge residents (town) and University of Cambridge students (gown), who historically wore academical dress.
-Ferocious rivalry between Cambridge's residents and university students have periodically erupted over the centuries.
+Ferocious rivalry between Cambridge's residents and university students has periodically erupted over the centuries.
 During the Peasants' Revolt of 1381, strong clashes led to attacks and looting of university properties as locals contested the privileges granted by the British government to the University of Cambridge's academic staff.
 Residents burned university property in Market Square to the famed rallying cry "Away with the learning of clerks, away with it!".
 Following these events, the University of Cambridge's Chancellor was given special powers allowing him to prosecute criminals and reestablish order in the city.
 Attempts at reconciliation between the city's residents and students followed; in the 16th century, agreements were signed to improve the quality of streets and student accommodation around the city.
 However, this was followed by new confrontations when the plague reached Cambridge in 1630 and colleges refused to assist those affected by the disease by locking their sites.

 Such conflicts between Cambridge's residents and university students have largely disappeared since the 16th century, and the university has grown as a source of enormous employment and expanded wealth in Cambridge and the region.
 The university also has proven a source of extraordinary growth in high tech and biotech start-ups and established companies and associated providers of services to these companies.
 The economic growth associated with the university's high tech and biotech growth has been labeled the Cambridge Phenomenon, and has included the addition of 1,500 new companies and as many as 40,000 new jobs added between 1960 and 2010, mostly at Silicon Fen, a business cluster launched by the university in the late 20th century.